ktnguyen10/Financial-Tracker-Dashboard/README.md

 of a loop.

 The files being uploaded must be in a particular format and have the following columns:
-* Transaction Date: date of the transaction occurence
+* Transaction Date (datetime): date of the transaction occurence
-* Post Date: if credit card, date that the transaction was confirmed
+* Post Date (datetime): if credit card, date that the transaction was confirmed
-* Description
+* Description (str): descriptive string of transaction
-* Category: category as defined by the bank
+* Category (str): category as defined by the bank
-* Amount
+* Amount (float): numerical amount of US Dollars for the transaction
-* Custom Category: user defined categories, if applicable
+* Custom Category (str): user defined categories, if applicable
-* User: user defined, person who performed the purchase
+* User (str): user defined, person who performed the purchase
-* Custom Group: user defined groups, if applicable
+* Custom Group (str): user defined groups, if applicable

 Three additional columns are added to the table during upload:
-* ID: incremental identification number of data row
+* ID (int): incremental identification number of data row
-* User ID: login username of current user
+* User ID (str): login username of current user
-* Date: Transaction date without the time elements
+* Date (datetime): Transaction date without the time elements

 #### Future Release to include dynamic column matching to avoid having to preprocess data before uploading.